Digital banking for business

 Policies are also becoming more tailored to the industry.
 Underwriters increasingly are using cannabis-specific language and offering new coverage options—such as bundled D&O policies to help cannabis companies attract and retain executive leadership.

-• Greater regulatory flexibility at the state level: While some states, like Georgia, have banned all products containing any amount of THC, Meyer says others are shifting toward a more pragmatic approach.
+Another positive indicator is greater regulatory flexibility at the state level.
+While some states, like Georgia, have banned all products containing any amount of THC, Meyer says others are shifting toward a more pragmatic approach.
 "They're more worried about regulation, making sure these products are of the strength and potency that companies say they are."

 Despite this progress, however, cannabis business insurance is still frequently misunderstood or underutilized.